Azure/azure-powershell/src/Cdn/docs/Update-AzCdnOriginGroup.md

   - `[Id <String>]`: Resource identity path
   - `[OriginGroupName <String>]`: Name of the origin group which is unique within the endpoint.
   - `[OriginName <String>]`: Name of the origin which is unique within the profile.
-  - `[ProfileName <String>]`: Name of the Azure Front Door Standard or Azure Front Door Premium or CDN profile which is unique within the resource group.
+  - `[ProfileName <String>]`: Name of the Azure Front Door Standard or Azure Front Door Premium profile which is unique within the resource group.
   - `[ResourceGroupName <String>]`: Name of the Resource group within the Azure subscription.
   - `[RouteName <String>]`: Name of the routing rule.
   - `[RuleName <String>]`: Name of the delivery rule which is unique within the endpoint.